Light stringy states: Introduction

 Recently, in a series of papers \cite{Lust:2008qc,Anchordoqui:2009mm,Lust:2009pz,Anchordoqui:2009ja} the authors study tree-level string scattering amplitudes containing at most two chiral fermions.
 They show that these amplitudes exhibit a universal behaviour independently of the specifics of the compactification, which gives their results a predictive power.
 The observed poles correspond to the exchanges of Regge excitations of the standard model gauge bosons, whose masses scale with the string mass $M_s$.
-On the other hand there exist a tower of stringy excitations of the chiral fermions and their superpartners localized at the intersections of two stacks of D-branes.
+On the other hand there exists a tower of stringy excitations of the chiral fermions and their superpartners localized at the intersections of two stacks of D-branes.
 Their masses depend on the string mass $M_s$ and the intersection angle $\theta$ and thus can be significantly lighter than the Regge excitations of the gauge bosons.

 A large subclass of semi-realistic global D-brane constructions exhibit small intersection angles between two stacks of D-branes and thus allow for light stringy states. {\it A priori} the widths of the angles depend on the wrapping numbers of the intersecting branes and on the moduli of the compactification, associated to closed-string excitations.
 Playing with both discrete and continuous degrees of freedom it is possible to lower the threshold for the production of these states well below the string scale $M_s \approx \sqrt{T_s}$.
-Similar considerations apply to (generalized) Kaluza-Klein excitations, that we will not delve upon very much here.
 Aim of the present work is the investigation of massive, but potentially very light, open string states.
 We analyze in detail a configuration of intersecting D-branes, discuss the states arising at such an intersection beyond the massless level.
 Moreover, we give a detailed description for the construction of their vertex operators, which crucially depends on the signs of the intersection angles.

 Equipped with the vertex operators for arbitrary intersection angles we compute the four point amplitude containing four fermions.
 We investigate various limits of this amplitude and show that the most dominant poles correspond to the exchanges of the light stringy states.
 While the signals of such light stringy states at colliders could be not so easy to recognize and discriminate from other kinds of Physics Beyond the Standard Model the amplitude also exhibits signatures of higher spin exchanges, whose origin is purely stringy and whose masses do not vanish for small angles.
 Thus signatures of light stringy states may provide a first step towards evidence for string theory.